What is the role of a Product Manager?

 The day-to-day life of a Product Manager

 A Product Manager’s daily activities vary depending on the phase of the product lifecycle.
-In the early stages, PMs focus on market research, developing the product vision, and creating the roadmap.
-During development, they collaborate closely with engineers and designers to ensure the product aligns with the user requirements.
-Post-launch, the PM collects user feedback, prioritises feature updates, and continuously iterates on the product.
+In the early stages, PMs should focus on market research, developing the product vision, and creating the roadmap.
+During development, they should collaborate closely with engineers and designers to ensure the product aligns with the user requirements.
+Post-launch, the PM needs to collect user feedback, prioritises feature updates, and continuously iterate the product.

 Using tools like Jira, Product Managers can efficiently manage their projects, track progress, and communicate effectively with the development team.